Batman Begins

 Expectations for Batman Begins ranged from moderate to low, which originated from the poor reception of Batman & Robin that was credited with stalling the Batman film series in 1997.
-After premiering in Tokyo on May 31, 2005, the film was released on June 15, 2005.
-It received highly positive reviews from critics, who deemed the film an improvement over the Schumacher films, with praise aimed at the more mature tone and character-driven storyline, Bale's performance, musical score, direction, the deeper psychological focus and added layers of depth to the titular character's motives and the emotional weight compared to previous Batman films.
-The film grossed over $371.9 million worldwide, becoming the ninth-highest-grossing film of 2005 and was the second highest grossing Batman film at the time behind Tim Burton's Batman (1989).
+After premiering in Tokyo on May 31, 2005, the film was released in the United States on June 15.
+It received positive reviews from critics, who deemed it an improvement over the Burton/Schumacher films.
+It was also a commercial success, grossing over $371.9 million worldwide against a $150 million budget, becoming the ninth highest-grossing film of 2005, and was the second highest grossing Batman film at the time of its release, behind Tim Burton's Batman (1989).
 Receiving a nomination for the Academy Award for Best Cinematography, the film elevated Bale to leading man status while it made Nolan a high-profile director.

 Since its release, Batman Begins has often been cited as one of the most influential films of the 2000s.
 It was credited for revitalizing the Batman character in popular culture, shifting its tone towards a darker and more serious tone and style.
 The film helped popularise the term reboot in Hollywood, inspiring studios and filmmakers to revive franchises with realistic and serious tones.
-It was followed by The Dark Knight (2008) and The Dark Knight Rises (2012), with the three films constituting The Dark Knight Trilogy.
+It was followed by The Dark Knight (2008) and The Dark Knight Rises (2012), with the three films constituting The Dark Knight trilogy.